 - To hold the graft in place, the surgeon will drill screws, rods, plates, and cages into your spine.

-While Minimally Invasive Lumbar Fusion can be beneficial to many people, we typically see the patients for whom surgery is not yet indicated, the patient does not want surgery, or the patient had surgery with a less than hoped for successful outcome.
+While Minimally Invasive Lumbar Fusion can be beneficial to many people, we typically see the patients for whom surgery is not yet indicated, the patient does not want surgery, or the patient had surgery with a less than hoped for a successful outcome.
 These problems are covered in our articles highlighted here:

 - Non-surgical treatment options for lumbar spinal stenosis